πŸ‡¨πŸ‡¦

 Retirement Calculator

-Estimate your retirement nest egg, savings gap, inflation-adjusted spending, and long-term financial freedom plan.
+Estimate your retirement nest egg, savings gap, withdrawal power, and long-term readiness.

 Projected Retirement Nest EggCA$0

-Estimated value at age after savings, contributions, and investment growth.
+Estimated value at retirement after savings, contributions, and investment growth.

 Projected SurplusCA$0